gilbertoca/construtor/park-jpa/core/README.txt

 mvn -PinitSchema compile

-3-after that, only use 'mvn -PinitSchema compile' when initializing the database again
+After that, only use 'mvn -PinitSchema compile' when initializing the database again.

+4-now you can test:

+mvn test

 More information: